medicalphysics/XRayMClib/README.md

 Set one of these CMake variables during configure:

 - `XRAYMCLIB_EPICS_DATA_DIRPATH` — path to a folder containing `EPDL2025.ALL` and `EADL2025.ALL` in ENDL format
-- `XRAYMCLIB_EPICS_DOWNLOAD=ON` — download EPICS data from IAEA automatically during configure
+- `XRAYMCLIB_EPICS_DOWNLOAD=ON` — download EPICS data from IAEA automatically during configure step

 ## CMake build options